davidpqc1231/EC-MSA/README.md

 # EC-MSA
-Implementation for Enhancing Multi-Source Consistency for Cross-Domain Learning (Paper ID: 3123)
+Implementation for Enhancing Multi-Source Consistency for Cross-Domain Learning

 Here we use the Office-Home dataset.